openjdk/guide/src/guide/working-with-pull-requests.md

 ## Think once more

 All code reviews in OpenJDK are done in public.
 Once you open your PR for public review the internet can see it and comment on it.
 Make sure your code is ready for it.
 Look through your comments, make sure that temporary code is gone, and make sure you have sanitized your method and variable names.
+Also, make sure you understand your code.
+Why is it working?
+What are the potential pitfalls?
+What are the edge-cases?
+If you haven't already answered all these questions in the mail conversation that preceded this PR, it's likely that you will need to answer them during the review.

 It's also worth taking the extra time to see if the change can be split into a few different separate changes.
 A large change will take more effort and thus attract fewer Reviewers.
 Smaller changes will get reviewed faster and get better quality reviews.
 You can compare proposing a single large change to proposing ten individual small unrelated changes.
 What happens in practice when all these ten changes are presented as one PR is that there's a focus on say 5-6 of these smaller changes and no one really looks hard at the other 4-5.
 For complexity, even small changes that are hard to understand and test may be risky.